domsq/project-driving-safely-game/README.md

 ### Existing Features

-The app has a button at the top to restart it at any point (initial loading of the page starts the app automatically):
+The game has a button at the top to restart it at any point (initial loading of the page starts the app automatically):

 ![Image of run button](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/run_button.JPG)